shrutiebony/MyLambdaFunc/README.md

 The Spring Boot application uses Spring for AWS Lambda.

-- Run the Spring Boot application which will run on port 8080
+- Run the Spring Boot application which will be deployed on AWS Lambda
 ## Packaging

 The Maven plugin maven-resources-plugin will copy the contents of the build directory into `/target/static/classes`.